ColdFusion 10 backport: CSRF functions

 Storing the CSRF tokens

-In ColdFusion 10, the CSRF tokens are stored in the Session according to the documentation.
-But doing a CFDump of the session scope won’t show anything, so I’m guessing they’re hidden internally somehow, similar to other session information like the creation time.
+of the session scope won’t show anything, so I’m guessing they’re hidden internally somehow, similar to other session information like the creation time.
 Obviously we can’t just magic a hidden bit of the session, for storing tokens, in older versions of ColdFusion.
 Which means we’ll just have to store them in the scope itself.
 I’d definitely recommend you pretend the tokens are invisible, because they won’t be there if / when you upgrade to ColdFusion 10.
-My choice for storage is session._cfbackportcsrf = StructNew().
-A structure makes sense as we need to support multiple tokens, identified by keys.
+My choice for storage is session._cfbackportcsrf = StructNew()

 Generating the tokens